Bikeman868/NPL/docs/LANGUAGE.md

 - There is no need for any mocks because processes cannot have dependencies.
 - Each test has a name or description.
 This will be used to report test failures.
 - Each test should start by emitting a specific type of message initialized with specific values.
-- Each test can expact any number of messages to be produced.
+- Each test can expect any number of messages to be produced.
-- If tests are expecting multiple messages of the same type, just repeat the `expect` clause with the sane message type for however many messages you are expecting.
+- If tests are expecting multiple messages of the same type, just repeat the `expect` clause with the same message type for however many messages you are expecting.
 - You can include further `emit` statements for situations where your process waits for multiple messages to be received before emitting a message in response.
 - Keeping the process definition and tests together like this has many advantages, especially in understanding what a process is supposed to do, and remembering to update the tests when the process is updated.
 - The only thing external to the process that can break the unit test are changes to the message definitions.